- Green politics, including related ideology, sociology, public controversies, public policies, parties and elections.

 - European transnational economic elites.
 This project intends to combine sequence and network analyses, using web- and archive-collected data on members of board of main transnational companies in Belgium, France, Germany, Italy and the Netherlands.
 In collaboration with François-X. Dudouet (University Paris 9, France), A. Vion (Mediterranean University, France) and E. Grémont (OpesC, France).

 - Sequence analysis for the social and political sciences.
-Series of talks, courses, book, book chapters and articles to promote sequence analysis (SA), which is more and more of standard use in sociology and other social sciences, in political science.
-Personal specific developments are the following: the descriptive purpose of SA, which can be independent and complementary with causal purposes; the multi-channel version of SA, for example combining professional and political trajectories within the same analysis; the history and epistemology of the development of SA in the social sciences; applications to gendered careers in Swiss trade unions, biographical consequences of activism among 1970s French feminists, and unemployment-vulnerable trajectories among tertiary graduates in Singapore.
+Series of talks, courses, book, book chapters and articles to promote sequence analysis (SA), which is more and more of standard use in sociology and other social sciences, including political science.
+Personal specific developments are the following: the descriptive purpose of SA, which can be independent and complementary with causal purposes; the multi-channel version of SA, for example combining professional and political trajectories within the same analysis; and the history and epistemology of the development of SA in the social sciences.
+Personal applications: academic careers in France, Germany and the UK; gendered careers in Swiss trade unions; biographical consequences of activism among 1970s French feminists; and employment vulnerability among tertiary graduates in Singapore.

-Prospective graduate students can contact me if they have projects combining green politics, political communication, media and politics, or political sociology, with an innovative or challenging methodological design.
+Prospective graduate students can contact me if they have projects combining green politics, political communication, media and politics, or political sociology (or, better, a combination of two or more of the above), with an innovative or challenging methodological design (such as articulating classical media and social media data, or multi-method designs).

-I am currently (co-)supervising four PhD research about: the political attitudes and engagement of the Chinese middle class; online policy communication in South Korea; resistance to Western media hegemony in Chinese and Russian international broadcasting; and preference switches in Indonesian electoral campaigns under the influence of social media.
+I am currently (co-)supervising or have supervised three PhD research, about: the political attitudes and engagement of the Chinese middle class; online political communication and democracy in South Korea; and resistance to Western media hegemony in Chinese and Russian international broadcasting.